William H. Christian: Post-war life

-His actions during the American Civil War made Christian haunted and made him gain Post-traumatic stress disorder, deteriorating his mental state, affecting his family and no longer allowed to work as a surveyor and civil engineer.
-A instance of his worsening mental health as one time, Christian was seen placing a saddle over the banister of his front porch, mounting it, and delivering orders to a nonexistent group of soldiers.
-Veterans of the 26th were kind enough to invite Christian to reunions but sometimes, Christian would erupt into uncontrolled fits of laughter.
+His actions during the Civil War haunted Christian, causing Post-traumatic stress disorder.
+His mental state deteriorated, affecting his family, and he was no longer able to work as a surveyor and civil engineer.
+As an example of his worsening mental health, Christian was seen placing a saddle over the banister of his front porch, mounting it, and delivering orders to a nonexistent group of soldiers.
+Veterans of the 26th were kind enough to invite Christian to reunions but he would occasionally erupt into uncontrolled fits of laughter.

-By early 1886, his wife had enough of Christian and sent him to the New York State Lunatic Asylum at Utica where he spent his final days there as a patient before dying on May 8, 1887, and was buried at Forest Lawn Cemetery, Utica.
+By early 1886, his wife had had enough of Christian and sent him to the New York State Lunatic Asylum at Utica where he spent his final days as a patient before dying on May 8, 1887.
+He was buried at Forest Lawn Cemetery, Utica.
 After the death of William, Mary applied for a pension, claiming that her husband's demise was caused by his supposed wartime heatstroke with the support from members of the 26th but the claim was denied, likely due to William's actions.